-Prenatal infections can potentially harm both the baby and surrogate but can be avoided by making healthy choices and taking a few extra precautions.
+Prenatal infections can potentially harm both the baby and surrogate.
+However, you can avoid them by making healthy choices and taking a few extra precautions.
 The most common prenatal infections are Cytomegalovirus (CMV), Group B Strep (GBS) and Listeriosis.
-About 1 in 4 pregnant women in the US carry the bacteria that causes GBS and pregnant women are 10 times more likely than other people to get listeriosis.
-The mnemonic HYGIENE created by Group B Strep International (link groupbstrepinternational.com) provides a great summary of ways to prevent prenatal infections.
+About 1 in 4 pregnant women in the US carry the bacteria that causes GBS.
+Pregnant women are 10 times more likely than other people to get listeriosis.
+The mnemonic HYGIENE created by Group B Strep International provides a great summary of ways to prevent prenatal infections.

 H: Handwashing Helps

 Thorough and frequent handwashing can help prevent infections such as Influenza, CMV and toxoplasmosis.
-Wash your hands with soap (or use an alcohol based sanitizer if soap/water isn’t available) for at least 20 seconds after: using the bathroom, handling raw meat/poultry, eggs or unwashed fruit or vegetables, preparing food or eating, caring for or playing with young children, changing a diaper, feeding a young child, gardening or contact with soil/sand, etc.
+Wash your hands with soap for at least 20 seconds after: using the bathroom, handling raw meat/poultry, eggs or unwashed fruit or vegetables.
+Also when preparing food or eating, caring for or playing with young children, changing a diaper, feeding a young child, gardening or contact with soil/sand, etc. Use an alcohol based sanitizer if soap/water isn’t available.

 Y: Yes to Prenatal Care

 Routine prenatal care is essential for preventing infections such as GBS, hepatitis B and chlamydia.
 Work with your provider to ensure all necessary testing is completed.
-Get tested for STI’s prior to implantation and have your urine cultured for bacteria at your first prenatal visit so you can be treated early if necessary.
-See your provider right away if you have symptoms of vaginitis because although yeast infection symptoms can be similar, over the counter medications are not effective against bacteria.
-Taking care of your teeth and visiting the dentist is also important during pregnancy to prevent periodontal disease and tooth decay but be sure to tell your dentist that you are pregnant.
+Get tested for STI’s prior to implantation.
+Have your urine cultured for bacteria at your first prenatal visit.
+This way, you can receive treatment early if necessary.
+See your provider right away if you have symptoms of vaginitis.
+Although yeast infection symptoms can be similar, over the counter medications are not effective against bacteria.
+Taking care of your teeth and visiting the dentist is also important during pregnancy.
+This prevents periodontal disease and tooth decay.
+Tell your dentist that you are pregnant.

 G: Good Food Prepared Safely